cirruselli/MS4-Django-Ellis/README.md

 Each page can be sorted by price, rating, name och category.

 **Product details**
-This page displays one product and its details such as description, quantity, price etc. The "Add to bag" button is dark green and shades in light green when hovered over.
+This page displays one product and its details such as description, quantity, price, rating and category.
+The "Add to bag" button is dark green and shades in light green when hovered over.
 The "Keep shopping" button is white and shades in dark green when hovered over.

 **Sign up**
 This is a page where the shopper can sign up to create their own profile by filling out the form.
 The "Sign up" button is dark green and